 * Carbon Monoxide poisoning is often referred to as “CO” poisoning . . . the “Silent Killer”

-This poisonous gas is a by-product that is produced by the burning of any type of fossil fuel, or by product- such as gasoline, natural gas, fuel oils, kerosene, coal, wood, or charcoal.
+This poisonous gas is a by-product of the burning of any type of fossil fuel, or by-products such as gasoline, natural gas, fuel oils, kerosene, coal, wood, or charcoal.

-When you breathe in Carbon Monoxide, it quickly replaces the oxygen in your blood stream that your bodies require.
-Without this needed oxygen, the cells throughout our body die, and our internal organs will begin to shut down.
-What makes CO gas so dangerous is that you can’t see, smell it, or taste it.
+When you breathe in Carbon Monoxide, it quickly replaces the oxygen in your bloodstream that your body requires.
+Without this needed oxygen, the cells throughout our body die, and your internal organs will begin to shut down.
+Thus, this is what makes CO gas so dangerous because that you can’t see, smell it, or taste it.

-Carbon monoxide is produced whenever we use our automobiles, fireplaces, powerboats, wood-stoves, kerosene space heaters, charcoal grills, and gas appliances such as water heaters, ovens, and dryer vents.
-Usually these appliances will cause no problems, if they have been properly vented.
+Carbon monoxide produces whenever we use our automobiles, fireplaces, charcoal grills, and gas appliances.
+Usually, these appliances will cause no problems if you correctly vent them.

 CO can become very deadly with just a minimal amount of exposure.
-It is important to be aware of the many signs of CO poisoning, and know what to do may mean life or death of you, or your love ones.
+It is important to be aware of the many signs of CO poisoning, and knowing what to do may mean life or death for you or your loved ones.

-Carbon Monoxide trouble often occurs when cars, trucks, or other engines are left running in enclosed spaces, such as a garages.
-Idling a car in an open garage could be very dangerous, as fumes leak back up into the living space of the home.
+Carbon Monoxide trouble often occurs when cars, trucks, or other engines are left running in enclosed spaces, such as garages.
+Therefore idling a car in an open garage could be very dangerous, as fumes leak back up into the living space of the home.

-Many of our homes are well sealed and insulated, and may now be trapping this poisonous gas inside the house.
+Sealing and insulating homes may trap poisonous gases inside the house.
 Often this is due to misusing charcoal grills, generators and heating appliances in unvented areas of the home.

 * What are some of the symptoms of CO Poisoning?

-As carbon monoxide gases build up in the blood stream and begin robbing of us of oxygen in our blood stream, symptoms may vary but may include dizziness, headaches, upset stomach and vomiting.
-Other warning signs maybe a feeling of disorientation, confusion, drowsiness, rapid breathing, racing of the heart, clamminess of the skin, chest pains, blurred vision and even possibly seizures’.
+As carbon monoxide gases build up in the bloodstream and rob us of oxygen, symptoms may vary but include dizziness, headaches, upset stomach and vomiting.
+Other warning signs maybe a feeling of disorientation, confusion, drowsiness, rapid breathing, racing of the heart, clamminess of the skin, chest pains, blurred vision and even possibly seizures.

-If you breathe in too much CO, it could make you pass out or even kill you.
-Breathing in low rather levels of carbon monoxide gas over a prolong period may go somewhat undetected as a feeling of being little sick, or coming down with the flue.
-Those “flue like” symptoms’ could be causing prolong heart problems or possibly brain damage.
+Therefore, if you breathe in too much CO it could make you pass out or even kill you.
+Because breathing in rather low levels of carbon monoxide gas over a prolonged period may go somewhat undetected as a feeling of being little sick or coming down with the flu.
+Those “flu-like” symptoms’ could be causing prolong heart problems or possibly brain damage.

-Three Signs of a possible chimney flue blockage that may be causing spillage of very deadly Carbon Monoxide gases into your home .
+Three Signs of a possible chimney flue blockages that may be causing spillage of very deadly Carbon Monoxide gases into your home.

-2- Water marks on the walls in the basement flue vents or clean out opening
+2- Watermarks on the walls in the basement flue vents

 . . . . .
-We can’t See, Smell, or Taste Carbon Monoxide, but we can all learn how to identify it, treat it and how to prevent CO Poisoning !
+In conclusion, we can’t See, Smell, or Taste Carbon Monoxide, but we can all learn how to identify it, treat it and prevent it!